-

 Peach Nirvana: Peaches from Pits

-The very first peach I had ever seen growing on a tree was from a backyard gardener next to my family home in central Michigan.
+The very first peach I had ever seen on a tree was from a backyard gardener next to my family home in Saginaw, Michigan.
 Peaches were not common there because of the late frosts and cold winters.
-My neighbor … Continue reading
+My neighbor was … Continue reading

 Posted in Diversity Found, Ecology-Biodiversity-Integration, Miracles of Nature